HDMTLab/HDMTLab.github.io/publications.md

 (* denotes advisee co-author at SNU/UMBC)

 ###  _Revision_/_Submitted_
+*Hwang, S. and Park, J. Online FDR Controlling procedures for statistical SIS Model and its application to COVID19 data.  _Submitted_

 Kim, J. and Park, J. Combining dependent $p$-values with transformation using empirical distribution of correlated variables. _Submitted_